aa2mz/Tiny-Radio/README.md

+Its a "tiny radio" because the project cost is so small, maybe under $10 USD to get started.
+But the list of features is huge.
+Skip past the Copyright, where I make the software free to use, to see the list.

 This software project is Copyright 2020 by Edward L. Taychert, AA2MZ I gift you the right to use it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or a later version.